cifkam/Voronizer/README.md

                       3. use selected SIFT keypoints as endpoints of line segment generators - for each point try RANDOM_ITER other (unused) points and select the closest one to create new line segment [default: "sobel"]
--c --colormap   OpenCV colormap name to use instead of original image as template: {autumn, bone, jet, winter, rainbow, ocean, summer, spring, cool, hsv, pink, hot, parula, magma, inferno, plasma, viridis, cividis, twilight, twilight_shifted, turbo}
+-c --colormap   OpenCV colormap name to use instead of original image as color template: {autumn, bone, jet, winter, rainbow, ocean, summer, spring, cool, hsv, pink, hot, parula, magma, inferno, plasma, viridis, cividis, twilight, twilight_shifted, turbo}
 -f --file       Write output to file instead of displaying it in a window -r --random     Has effect only if using colormap: shuffle colors of areas randomly, otherwise color will depend on x and y coordinate of area
 -s --smooth     Strength of edges smoothing [default: 3]